Improve Your Email Delivery

 3. Format your emails properly

 Bad or messy HTML can get your emails caught in spam filter.
 So does the overuse of colors, styles and other formatting.
+Tell your teams to leave out HTML code that is not necessary (instructions, signatures, etc.)

 If you use the email templates that your ESP provides and your text is not too fancy, you should be fine.